-- 7.1 The company shall provide access to shade when the temperature exceeds 80 degrees.
+- 7.1 The company shall provide access to shade when the temperature reaches 80 degrees or upon request by employee when temperature is below 80 degrees.
 Shade can be in the form of "pop-ups", umbrellas, or tree-covered areas.
-Employees shall be allowed and encouraged to take a preventative cool down rest in the shade when they feel the need to do so to protect them from overheating. - 7.2 An individual employee who takes a preventative cool-down rest (A) shall be monitored and asked if he or she is experiencing symptoms of heat illness; (B) shall be encouraged to remain in the shade; and (C) shall not be ordered back to work until any signs or symptoms of heat illness have abated.
+Employees shall be allowed and encouraged to take a preventative cool down rest in the shade whenever they feel the need to do so to protect them from overheating. - 7.2 An individual employee who takes a preventative cool-down rest (A) shall be monitored and asked if he or she is experiencing symptoms of heat illness; (B) shall be encouraged to remain in the shade; and (C) shall not be ordered back to work until any signs or symptoms of heat illness have abated.
 If an employee exhibits signs or reports symptoms of heat illness while taking a preventative cool-down rest, the employer shall provide appropriate first aid or emergency response. - 7.3 Access shall be permitted at all times. - 7.4 Locate the shade structure as close as practicable to the areas where employees are working. - 7.5 "Rule of Thumbs": The amount of shade present should be at least enough to accommodate the number of employees on recovery or rest periods.
 The amount of shade present during meal periods shall be at least enough to accommodate the number of employees on the meal period who remain onsite.